Dividend Investing Basics: Pros and Cons of Dividend Investing!

 5. Dividend Reinvestment

 You can use the dividends that you receive from stocks to buy more stocks and reap the benefits of dividend reinvestment.
 Else, you can use that money to invest in any alternative investment options like bonds, gold, etc if you want to diversify your portfolio.
-Once you get the money back in your account, you have immense options to re-invest them back in whichever investment option that suits you.
+Once you get the money back in your account, you have immense options to re-invest them back in whichever investment option suits you.

 6. Long-term investment